Skip to content

 • Embedding inside a frontend?
 For browser-only data calls, use @qelos/web-sdk instead of an integrator — the integrators are server-side only.

 • Integrating into a framework that's not listed?
-Open an issue or port the contract — the Express implementation (integrators/express/src) is the simplest reference and is < 250 lines.
+Open an issue or port the contract — the Express implementation (integrators/express/src) is the simplest reference.

 Build SaaS Products Without Limits.